 During the conversation, simple and straightforward questions are the most effective.
 You may question, for example, whether the trader had a performance above or below the average of the company’s employees.

-In addition, it is also worth knowing in which areas he stood out, and why he hung up on the company.
+Also, it is worth knowing in which areas he stood out, and why he hung up on the company.
 Such questions will make the contacted manager give more accurate information about the applicant.

 In general, younger professionals have less business experience, but they can be excellent hires that will inflate the productivity of their institution.